-- Use savings for all or part of your medical costs – around one in four private patients do this, with estimates that this number will continue to increase.
+For example, you might decide to ‘self-insure’ and use savings for all or part of your medical costs.
+Around one in four private patients do this, with estimates that this number will continue to increase.
 Hip and knee replacements can cost anywhere between £10,000 and £14,000 cost an average of £10,000 each, while MRI scans cost from £300.
 Scan prices will vary and you can shop around to find the best price.
 Your GP will help you do this.

 While private health insurance can be expensive, there are a few ways that you can reduce the cost of your monthly premiums:

 With most insurance coverage, the higher the excess (the portion of the claim that you must pay yourself) you agree to pay, the cheaper your monthly payments are likely to be.
 If your excess is £0, changing this to £250 could reduce the cost of your monthly premiums by as much as 20%, with this percentage increasing as you agree to pay more excess.
 Make sure the excess you choose remains affordable though, otherwise you might struggle financially in the event of a claim.